John Olumba

-John Olumba (born July 12, 1981) is an American attorney, politician and Democrat who served two terms as a member of the Michigan State House of Representatives.
+John Olumba (born July 12, 1981) is an American lawyer and politician who served as an Independent and Democrat in the Michigan State House of Representatives.
 He represented the 3rd house district located in Wayne County, which comprises the north central and eastern portions of Detroit.
 After serving on the House Judiciary, Commerce, Economic Development and Trade, Insurance, and Criminal Justice committees, Olumba served on the House Appropriations Committee as the chairman of Fiscal Oversight, and as a member on Community Health, and Corrections.

 Early life, college, law school

-Olumba was born in Detroit and lived mostly on its east side with his mother and four sisters.
+Olumba was born in Detroit.
 He attended Miller Middle School, a school popularized by other well known politicians in Detroit such as Coleman Young and Erma Henderson.
 Olumba attended high school at (Lewis) Cass Technical High School in Detroit and is a graduate of the University of Michigan with dual concentrations in economics and political science.
-He earned his Juris Doctor degree from Northern Illinois University College of Law and studied at the University College of London Faculty of Laws as a supplement to the curriculum.
-After finishing law school in 2007, Olumba worked at a homeless mission, Shelters of Love Inc. and at Starbucks Coffee before seeking office.
-Following an unsuccessful first bid for the state house in 2008 and a run for the Detroit charter commission, Olumba worked as a school administrator.
-Olumba won on his second attempt at being a representative.
+He earned his Juris Doctor degree from Northern Illinois University College of Law and studied at the University College of London Faculty of Laws.

 Family and personal life

-John Olumba met Charsha Mauldin while in undergrad at the University of Michigan.
-They were married in 2008 after she returned from Peace Corps service in West Africa.
-They have had six children: Eliezra, Keziah, Azariah, Emmanuel, Jubilee, and Ephraim.
+John Olumba and Charsha Mauldin were married in 2008.
+They have had eight children together.
 He is also a preacher of the gospel.